Comfy, lightweight sneakers are my go-to shoes. I want them to look good and let me walk for miles.

 In contrast to the lack of cushioning underfoot, the shoe collar feels extra cushioned.
 The back heel is fully cushioned without any hard internal form.
 This cushioning continues right round the shoe opening.
 The top lace is quite high so you get this lovely soft support all around your ankle.
 The cushioning does reduce somewhat with wear, but still feels nice.

 They look better in real life than on the website.
-The colour and finish is more subtle in reality.
+The color and finish is more subtle in reality.
 Most of the runner is a marled mix of pinky magenta and a dark charcoal grey.
 This gives a tweed effect which is striking in a sophisticated way.

-Branding wise, the famous swoosh graces both sides in the accent magenta colour.
+Branding wise, the famous swoosh graces both sides in the accent magenta color.
 There is also a nike logo at the top of the tongue surrounded by a prominent 3 triangle motif (3.5 cm square approx).
 But because the laces are tied high up on the tongue, this large logo isn't fully visible in wear, especially if you tie your laces the standard way with the bow visible.

 There is a pull loop at the back to help you get the runners on.
 It's not just for decoration here.
 Since the back of the heel is all super soft material and not reinforced with a hard insert (heel counter), it's handy to put your finger in this loop to pull the back of the shoe up fully.